We are open - safety is our top priority!

 Managing the Costs of Bruxism Guards

 If cost is of concern to you and your family, our dental office can help with low costs and affordable services in the Denville area.
 Our dental team is committed to the highest standards of excellence and to providing real value for our customers.
 We work with most major dental insurance plans to make sure that as much of your care is covered as is possible.
-In many cases, we can offer payment plans that will allow you to spread the cost of your treatment over a longer period of time.
+In many cases, we can offer payment options that will allow you to spread the cost of your treatment over a longer period of time.
 Additionally, our office accepts some dental discount plans that can keep your costs even lower for some of our services.

 At Diamond Spring Dental Associates, we deliver high-quality dental services at affordable prices for our patients.
 To learn more about our bruxism treatment options or to schedule your first appointment with us, give Diamond Spring Dental Associates a call today.
 We look forward to the opportunity to serve all your dental needs now and in the future.